Commissioners end state of emergency, settle on water usage lawsuit

 For those who feel like their new property value isn’t accurate, Vincent said they will have until 5 p.m. on April 26 to appeal to the county tax administration office.
 He recommends three steps to this process: review, compare and appeal.

-Vincent said there’s a couple reasons the tax administration doesn’t find to be valid reasons to submit an appeal, such as the percentage of change since the last appraisal or affordability of expected taxes.
+Vincent said there’s a couple of reasons the tax administration doesn’t find to be valid in submitting an appeal, such as the percentage of change since the last appraisal or affordability of expected taxes.
 He said there are plenty of valid reasons an appraisal might not be accurate though, such as issues like flooding, erosion, foundation weakness or other damage.

 The key to making the appeal go smoothly, Vincent said, is evidence.
-Having estimates from contractors about damage and photos, or having a soil scientist or the health department provide documentation that the property doesn’t percolate can help make the appeal process go more quickly.
+Having estimates from contractors about damage, including photos, or having a soil scientist or the health department provide documentation that the property doesn’t percolate can help make the appeal process go more quickly.

 After hearing about property taxes, the commissioners worked to set aside funds for some upcoming projects and events.
 They committed $10,000 in seed money for the inaugural Boonerang Music and Arts Festival slated for June 18.
 Commissioner Larry Turnbow said this festival could be a long term, annual event that would be great for the community and is in line with the kinds of projects the county’s Economic Development Committee has made a point of promoting.

+The board of commissioners approved holding $5,000 from the developer of Ancient Oaks Preserve Subdivision as a guarantee the gravel will be placed to bring the road to county standards which allows the developer to go ahead and record the subdivision plat (which is required by state law before lots can be sold) prior to all of the work on the roads being completed.
+According to Planning Director Joe Furman, when the work is completed the county will return the $5,000.

-The board of commissioners also set aside a bit over $5,000 to gravel a road that will open up space for the Ancient Oaks Preserve Subdivision that is being built.
-Additionally, they budgeted $20,000 to match Habitat for Humanity to pave roads that will make way for about five to 10 more houses.
+Additionally, the commissioners budgeted $20,000 to match Habitat for Humanity to pave roads that will make way for about five to 10 more houses.
 Lastly, the commissioners approved a payment to retain attorneys for the construction of the new Valle Crucis School.

 The next Watauga County Board of Commissioners meeting will be at 5:30 p.m. on Tuesday, March 15.